Culture – Five Books on Growing Culture

 “In times of change learners inherit the earth; while the learned find themselves beautifully equipped to deal with a world that no longer exists.” – Eric Hoffer

 “Strategy eats culture for breakfast.” – Peter Drucker

 Fitting it all together

 Each of these books fit into that bigger picture.
 Microsoft CEO Nadella tells us how to transform corporate culture to rediscover their innovative soul.
-Creating Magic tells how Disney grows culture.
-LeaderING by Giordano shows us how to see opportunity in the midst of turmoil.
+Creating Magic shows us how Disney grows culture.
+LeaderING by Giordano helps us see opportunity in the midst of turmoil.
 A non-anxious presence shows how anxiety grows in this time “between two eras.”
 And Tempered Resilience provides tools for living through sabotage without a failure of nerve … or failure of courage.
 Books for our times and how to grow culture in the midst of crisis and conflict.

 Hit Refresh: The Quest to Rediscover Microsoft’s Soul and Imagine a Better Future for Everyone by Satya Nadella , Greg Shaw , et al. | Nov 5, 2019

 Microsoft CEO, Satya Nadella’s book, Hit Refresh, focuses directly on culture.
 The subtitle says it well … rediscovering Microsoft’s soul and imagining a better future.
 That required empathy, teamwork and removing barriers to innovation.
 One of his signature projects has been a company-wide hackathon designed to say we need everyone’s best ideas here.
 Nadella describes his journey well.
 Telling how he honored the founders AND made the pivot to recapture the innovative energy that would take Microsoft forward into the future.

 That is the challenge each of us as school leaders face: How to refresh our school cultures to re-energize the hope and ideas that will take us forward to improve student learning and equity.